-Initially, Sarge sought to spread his agenda through political channels, entreating Jimmy Carter to endorse a peaceful “Common Existence” between the US and the Soviet Union.
-Sarge, however, was losing sway within the Democratic party and was not able to have much influence over Carter’s moderate position, particularly after the Soviet Union invaded Afghanistan in December 1979.
+Initially, Shriver sought to spread his agenda through political channels, entreating Jimmy Carter to endorse a peaceful “Common Existence” between the US and the Soviet Union.
+He was losing sway within the Democratic party, however, and was not able to have much influence over Carter’s moderate position, particularly after the Soviet Union invaded Afghanistan in December 1979.
 With Russia’s advance into Central Asia threatening to seize control of oil supplies in the Persian Gulf, Carter felt pressure to abandon his plan of limiting nuclear proliferation in the United States in favor of a more aggressive stance.

-What little influence Sarge might have had during the Carter administration all but disappeared when Ronald Reagan took office in 1981.
-Sarge signed a letter urging the new president to take a more pacific stance on the use of nuclear arms, but the plea went unacknowledged.
+What little influence Shriver might have had during the Carter administration all but disappeared when Ronald Reagan took office in 1981.
+He signed a letter urging the new president to take a more pacific stance on the use of nuclear arms, but the plea went unacknowledged.

 The group ultimately agreed that any nuclear strike whatsoever would be a catastrophic horror to be avoided at all costs.
 And so, after a thorough discussion, the group decided their best approach to the issue would be to publish an article promoting a “No First Strike” policy, whereby the United States would pledge not to deploy a nuclear strike in an armed conflict unless nuclear force had already been used by another power.

 After months of back and forth (which often seemed tedious and wasteful to Shriver), the group finally decided to publish the article with Foreign Affairs, a prominent foreign policy journal at the time.
 Bundy and McNamara would be named as the article’s primary authors, with Kennan and Smith as named coauthors.
 All said and done, the article was published April 7, 1982.